 Relating to public school educators has been central to discussions on DSA labor strategy on a local level, largely due to a decade-plus of militant activism, and openings provided by the strike wave of 2018-2019.
 However, there is not a single strategy that local labor formations have been pursuing.
 As mentioned earlier, DSLC, in coordination with local labor formations, have expanded their efforts in other industries during the pandemic.
 This has happened in large part through the Emergency Workplace Organizing Committee.
 However, the efforts oriented towards organizing the unorganized have been pursued in an ad hoc manner, limiting their impact and long term viability.
 Structuring these efforts on a national level and then facilitating the contributions of local formations would help sustain these efforts in the long run.

 Centralizing and industrializing our labor strategy will not change the constraints outlined above, however it could empower DSA members by creating space for socialists to understand and strategize based on their own social locations.
 Labor organizing is difficult in all contexts since it necessitates that workers risk their livelihoods by directly confronting their bosses.

 The goal of this article was to sketch out some foundational steps socialists can take to build power in the period after Sanders’ presidential campaigns with an industrial labor strategy.
 Without worker power, our struggles will tend to be contained within the electoral arena but without the necessary structural leverage to push through reforms.

-Hakan Yilmaz is a member of New York City Democratic Socialists and Professional Staff Congress.
+Hakan Yilmaz is a member of the New York City chapter of the Democratic Socialists of America and the Professional Staff Congress.